kevindelord/UIImage-Autoresize/README.md

 ## License

-${POD_NAME} is available under the MIT license.
+UIImage+Autoresize is available under the MIT license.
 See the LICENSE file for more info.